Welcome to the Physicians Helping Physicians Celebration and Networking Meeting.

 The PHP Conference will be April 6 – 7, 2019 and hosted at the Hilton airport location.

 In addition to the speakers, there will be other breakout sessions, workshops, networking, and plenty of other fun!
 I will personally guarantee you an updated resume, elevator pitch, and action plan.
-I’m hoping for media training, expert witness training and companies with actual jobs who will be available to talk with you.
+You will have the opportunity for media training, expert witness training and mentorship.
+Some mentors will know about actual jobs and be available to talk with you.

 8:00-8:30: Breakfast (provided).
 Networking.